MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/what-s-new-in-dpm.md

 ## SQL 2017 support as DPM database
 DPM 2019 support SQL 2017 as its database.

-You can install SQL Server on a remote server, or on the DPM server. the database  must be installed and running before you install DPM.
+You can install SQL Server on a remote server, or on the DPM server.
+The database must be installed and running before you install DPM.

 ::: moniker-end